dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc23/Vale_Predefined_Style.md

   - her
 ```

-Step 3: In the *Custom* directory, create another new file named `word-fixes.yml` to define a substitution rule enforcing the replacement of "utilize" with "use".
+<span class="step-number">3</span> In the *Custom* directory, create another new file named `word-fixes.yml` to define a substitution rule enforcing the replacement of "utilize" with "use".
 Add the following settings to the file:

 ```yml
 extends: substitution